Travel Terms & Conditions

 This booking order constitutes an agreement between ROCS Travel and/or Charichelon Company Limited and/or Directions Travel Agency and the client for all intents and purposes of the law.
-The cancellation policy clauses included within this booking order shall not apply in the case of instant purchase air tickets.
-In such cases, the full fare is payable at the time of the booking and in non-refundable irrespective of whether the said tickets at utilized or not.
+The cancellation policy clauses included within this booking order shall not apply in the case of instant purchase of air tickets.
+In such cases, the full fare is payable at the time of the booking and is non-refundable irrespective of whether the said tickets at utilized or not.

 The Company will do its utmost to ensure that its customers have an enjoyable Holiday.
 However, should the customer have any difficulty or complaint relating to the overseas part of his/her Holiday, the customer must at the earliest opportunity notify in writing or other appropriate form the supplier of the goods or services concerned at the place where the goods or services were supplied and the Company’s tour leader or representative or agent in the particular place outside Malta or the Company in order for the matter to be investigated and seen to as soon as possible.
 Moreover, the customer must notify the Company in writing, of the complaint within 7 days of the date of his/her return from the Holiday.
-This because of the difficulties of investigating a complaint long after the event.
-The Company shall not accept any liability in respect of claims received by it in writing after the aforementioned 7 day period and/or which have not been reported as aforesaid to the supplier of the goods or services concerned and the Company’s tour leader or representative or agent in the particular place outside Malta or the Company at the earliest opportunity.
+This is because of the difficulties of investigating a complaint long after the event.
+The Company shall not accept any liability in respect of claims received by it in writing after the aforementioned 7-day period and/or which have not been reported as aforesaid to the supplier of the goods or services concerned and the Company’s tour leader or representative or agent in the particular place outside Malta or the Company at the earliest opportunity.

 18. Schedules, Attachments, Applicable Law and Jurisdiction

-Any schedules and attachments to this Agreement shall form an integral part thereof and shall be read, construed, understood and applicable as one document.
+Any schedules and attachments to this Agreement shall form an integral part thereof and shall be read, construed, understood, and applicable as one document.
 This Agreement shall be interpreted and construed in accordance with Maltese Law and the Maltese Courts/Tribunals shall have exclusive jurisdiction over any claim or dispute under this Agreement.

 Apart from the customer making the booking, any and all persons in respect of whom and on whose behalf the customer making the booking has effected a booking in respect of a Holiday, shall also be considered to be customers and all the clauses in this Agreement, including any schedules and attachments thereto shall be applicable in the same manner and to the same extent in respect thereof as they are applicable in respect of the customer who effected the booking.